marcelherr/marcelherr/README.md

 ### Hi there 👋

-I´m Marcel from Hamburg, Germany and i´m learn Web Dev at neue fische.
+I´m Marcel from Hamburg, Germany and i´m learning Web Dev at neue fische.

 - 🤔 I’m looking for help with arduino
 - 💬 Ask me about motorsports